 Ali Omar Ermes, Monday 10 April 2000

-The sympathy I detected and the total agreement I saw by nodding heads of official and support of other participants made me conclude that, all present recognise and agree to a change of attitude initiated by a number of recommendation put forward as part of this process to encourage a positive outcome to this problem which badly effects the Muslim community.
+The sympathy I detected and the total agreement I saw by nodding heads of official and support of other participants made me conclude that all present recognise and agree to a change of attitude initiated by a number of recommendation put forward as part of this process to encourage a positive outcome to this problem which badly affects the Muslim community.

 Point one: Religious discrimination

 It is not only, colour and ethnicity that causes discrimination, in the society at large but also: religion as the Muslim experience shows us.
 When it comes to services, jobs, and other rights.
 If we take one example of the mistreatment of Muslim women with hijabs from certain sectors in hospitals education organisation etc, and they could be indigence white women, (Scott, Welsh, Irish or English) we will conclude that it is not because these women were non-white but because they were Muslims, the same as if we look at other examples of discrimination done to non-white people then I am sure that all reasonable people will think of it, as shocking unacceptable and hard to believe, for this to happen in this country at the end of the 20th century.